Efficient Shapley values computation for Boolean network models of gene regulation: Evaluation of the propagation method

 \subsection{Comparison with other notions}

-Here we compare our results with existing methods when available.
-Methods such as DP \cite{Heckel2013} and {Strength} \cite{Matache2016}.
-It is important to note that such notions produce a single generic gene ranking per model, whereas our method yields target-specific rankings that depend on the chosen output node.
+Here we compare our results with existing methods such as DP \cite{Heckel2013}, \textit{Strength} \cite{Matache2016} and DI \cite{ghanbarnejad2012impact} when available.
+It is important to note that such notions produce a single generic gene ranking per model, whereas our method yields target-specific ranking.

-\paragraph{Fibroblast signaling pathway \cite{helikar2008emergent,puniya2016systems}} Helikar \textit{et al.} proposed a large-scale Boolean model of signal transduction in a generic cell type with 139 nodes, in which 9 nodes are input nodes\footnote{https://research.cellcollective.org/dashboard\#module/1557:1/\\signal-transduction-in-fibroblasts/1} \cite{helikar2008emergent}.
+\paragraph{Fibroblast signaling pathway \cite{helikar2008emergent,puniya2016systems}} Helikar \textit{et al.} proposed a large-scale Boolean model of signal transduction in a generic cell type with 139 nodes, in which 9 nodes are input nodes\footnote{\url{https://research.cellcollective.org/dashboard#module/1557:1/}} \cite{helikar2008emergent}.
 The model integrates a large number of highly connected pathways including receptor tyrosine kinase G protein-coupled receptors and the integrin signaling pathways.
 This model was extensively analyzed by Puniya \textit{et al.} through 1300 simulations to identify the most influential components based on their impact on the rest of the system \cite{puniya2016systems}.